 Rest time: 60 seconds between sets

 This first exercise will help you reap the benefits of the squat movement and will mostly be a warm-up for the more intense exercises later on.

-That simply means you should go for a moderate pace and maintain constant tension, in order to maintain muscle activation of your leg muscles.
+That simply means you should go for a moderate pace and maintain constant tension to maintain muscle activation of your leg muscles.

-- Stand up and place your feet at shoulder width
+- Stand up and place your feet at shoulder-width apart.

-- Look forward go down slowly (don’t be afraid to let the knees go past the line of the toes, as this is natural)
+- Look forward and go down slowly; don’t be afraid to let the knees go past the line of the toes as this is natural.

 Exercise 2.
 Jumping Squats

 The more intense and explosive we go, the more muscle fibers you will recruit.